 Amazingly, your cat’s tongue is able to remove the scent of food from their whiskers, which is a legacy from their ancestors as it helped them stay safe from predators.
 This is one of the reasons why cats don’t really have much odour – definitely not as much as dogs.
 Cats only tend to have a scent to them if they are unwell.

 Cats’ tongues also help to remove fleas from their coat but this alone is not enough to protect them from the parasites in your area.
 Speak to your local Petbarn team member to find the right products to protect your cat from fleas, ticks and worms.

-How you can clean your cat at home
+Cleaning your cat at home

 The best time to groom your cat is when they are in a relaxed mood, for example after a nap.
 Introduce them to grooming when they are a kitten, and always be soothing and gentle throughout so that they enjoy this process.